docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.ppix-creator-suite:

 PPix Creator Suite
 ================================================================================

 Includes callbacks to create and copy PPixs.
-See also the PPix Creator 2 Suite.
+See also the :ref:`universals/sweetpea-suites.ppix-creator2-suite`.

 CreatePPix
 ********************************************************************************